Sun-Bather/cypress-test-automation-suite-magento/README.md

 # cypress-test-automation-suite-magento
-A test automation project for the website "https://magento.softwaretestingboard.com/"
+A Cypress test automation project for the website "https://magento.softwaretestingboard.com/"